uic-vis/project-3-raka-s-team/README.md

 ## 👨🏻‍🏫 Note to Grader/Instructor

-Our domain/data queations, analyses, reasoninggs can be found in the [💬 Summary](#💬-summary) section below.
+Our domain/data queations, analyses, reasonings can be found in the [💬 Summary](#💬-summary) section below.

 We are using _<insert here>_ to host our web page.